Nuggets vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Nuggets Betting Records & Stats

-- Denver's games this season have featured more combined points than this contest's total of 218.5 points 63 times.
+- Denver's 82 games this season have gone over this contest's total of 215.5 points 67 times.

-- The average total in Denver's matchups this year is 228.3, 9.8 more points than this game's over/under.
+- Denver has an average point total of 228.3 in its matchups this year, 12.8 more points than this game's over/under.

 Heat Betting Records & Stats

-- Miami has played 41 games this season that ended with a combined score over 218.5 points.
+- Miami has combined with its opponents to score more than 215.5 points in 49 of 82 games this season.

-- Miami's games this year have had a 219.3-point total on average, 0.8 more points than this matchup's over/under.
+- The average total for Miami's games this season has been 219.3, 3.8 more points than this matchup's over/under.

-- So far this season, Miami has compiled a 30-52-0 record against the spread.

 - The Heat have won in seven, or 30.4%, of the 23 contests they have been named as odds-on underdogs in this year.

-- The moneyline set for this matchup implies Miami has a 26.3% chance of coming away with a victory in the contest.
+- Sportsbooks have implied with the moneyline set for this matchup that Miami has a 25.6% chance of pulling out a win.

 Nuggets vs. Heat Over/Under Stats (Regular Season)